Unit Eight

 With an exception here and there, the practical evidence from around the world is that the more powerful the government, the worse the damage to the environment.
 Through the 1990s, Chinese cities were laden with smog.
 The former Communist area of Europe is still notorious for gross pollution from its often needless, old–technology and uneconomic steel and power plants.
 Those who suppose government to be the solution to wicked capitalist polluters should take a tour there — and it is no coincidence that history’s only serious nuclear power accident occurred in the Soviet Union, where private ownership and responsibility were most fully suppressed and where government control was tightest.

 The notion that government control is an appropriate way to keep the environment healthy is also demolished by the fact that by far the most dangerous threats to it have been deliberately created by government, as weapons of mass destruction.
 No matter that those weapons may never be used; they do exist, and unless they are safely taken apart they will threaten all life on Earth for thousands of years to come.
-For example, the storage of 2,600 tons of bio–chemical weapons at Pueblo, CO.
+For example, the storage of over two thousand tons of bio–chemical weapons at Pueblo, Colorado.
 The destructive power of what those half–buried huts contain could, if released, turn the planet into a desert.
 Trouble is, everything is stored in canisters and the canisters are going rusty.
 Work is now in progress to dispose of them safely.
 But it is worth remembering that they were put there by government in the first place.

 In 2005 there was a disaster in New Orleans; much of that city sheltered behind levees, and they fell apart under the impact of an unusually strong hurricane.
 Pretty well everyone was blamed for it except the actual culprits: Government.
 Government built the levees, causing massive imbalance to the water table and even the coastline.
-Government designed them to withstand Class 3 hurricanes but nothing more.
+Government designed them to withstand Class Three hurricanes but nothing more.
 When hundreds of thousands of homes were flooded, it was to government that the victims turned, and it was government that promised a virtual blank cheque to rebuild — without pausing to ask whether it was sensible to rebuild.
 The environment is far too delicate to let government anywhere close!